-Missouri joined the World-Class Instructional Design and Assessment (WIDA) consortium in 2010 in response to both wanting to improve the ELL standards within the state and a to help provide better service and assessment to a growing ELL population.
+Missouri joined the WIDA (pronounced Wee-Da) consortium in 2010 in response to both wanting to improve the ELL standards within the state and a to help provide better service and assessment to a growing ELL population.
 The WIDA Consortium is a non-profit group whose purpose is to promote educational success for ELLs.
 Through the development and delivery of standards, assessments, research and professional development, WIDA provides meaningful tools, training and information to educators working with ELLs, which are anchored in research-based practices for serving these diverse learners.

 Upon enrollment, Missouri LEAs are required to give a home language survey or questions on an enrollment form.
 The questions are:

 - Is the student's native tongue a language other than English?

 - Is a language other than English spoken in the student's home or environment?

 If the answer to either question is yes, or if an LEA feels that a child might have an English language learning need due to unreported exposure to another language, the LEA is required to screen the child using the W-APT screening assessment.
 LEAs have 30 calendar days from the beginning of the school year to administer the W-APT.

 ACCESS for ELLs 2.0 is the English language proficiency assessment that Missouri has selected to meet the requirement of No Child Left Behind to annually assess Missouri's students who are eligible for ELL (English Language Learner) services.
 ACCESS 2.0 will allow educators, students, and families to monitor students’ progress in acquiring academic English in the domains of speaking, listening, reading, and writing and will be aligned with the WIDA English Language Development (ELD) Standards.
 Results also are calculated to determine if the district has met the AMAOs (Annual Measurable Achievement Objectives).